bbatsov/blog/_posts/2011-08-19-a-peek-at-emacs24.markdown

 and electric-layout-mode.
-One of my favourite new additions. electric-pair-mode renders obsolete the popular autopair-mode and electric-indent-mode and electric-layout-mode provide a much more IDE feel to editing experience in Emacs.
-These triumvirate of modes has been a long time coming
+One of my favourite new additions. electric-pair-mode renders obsolete the popular autopair-mode and electric-indent-mode and electric-layout-mode provide a much more IDE feel to the editing experience in Emacs.
+This triumvirate of modes has been a long time coming

 * secrets.el is an implementation of the Secret Service API, an